Karen Read acquitted in killing of police officer boyfriend John O’Keefe; guilty of drunk driving | News Channel 3-12

 The jury deliberated for about 21 hours over four days.

-CNN’s Jean Casarez reported from Dedham, Massachusetts and Dakin Andone wrote from New York.
+CNN’s Jean Casarez and Sarah Boxer reported from Dedham, Massachusetts, while Dakin Andone reported and wrote from New York.
+CNN’s Braden Walker contributed to this report.

 The-CNN-Wire